All Episodes

 Well, maybe he doesn't.

-You know, I remember at the CPAC speech when I mentioned John Kerry, and I paused and I said, who, by the way, served in Vietnam?
+You know, I remember at the CPAC speech when I mentioned John Kerry, and I paused and I said, who, by the way, served in Vietnam.

 And there was laughter from the audience.

-And then later when I read a review of the speech, some liberals were just aghast that conservatives would laugh at someone's service to their country.
+And then later, when I read a review of the speech, some liberals were just aghast that conservatives would laugh at someone's service to their country.

-And I said, We live in two worlds.
+And I said, we live in two worlds.

 At any rate, the Republican Party believes and behaves as if it would rather see the country fail than Barack Obama succeed.

-um What we know is that the country cannot succeed if Obama succeeds with his policies.
+Mr. Friedman, what we know is that the country cannot succeed if Obama succeeds with his policies.

 And that's what you're writing about.